Advice and guidance

 - wash hands; keep washing your hands regularly

-- cover face; wear a face covering in enclosed spaces.
+- consider wearing a face covering in crowded and enclosed spaces

 - open windows to let fresh air in enclosed spaces